hms-dbmi-cellenics/iac/README.md

 services ready for use, or with a ***live*** cluster instead, is controlled by an enviornment variable called `CLUSTER_ENV`, which is set to `development` by default.

-Run `npm start` to run the API locally, while running Inframock from the previous step in a separate terminal tab.
+Run `make run` to run the API locally, while running Inframock from the previous step in a separate terminal tab.
 The output on the terminal should look similarly to this:

 ```bash